srijan/srijan_blog/_posts/2013-08-16-trying-emacs.md

 * Hide splash screen and banner

 * Setup [Marmalade][4]

 	Marmalade is a package archive for emacs, which makes it easier to install non-official packages.

-* Make window maximized on startup
+* Maximize emacs window on startup

-  My emacs was not starting up maximized, and I did not want to manimize it manually everytime I started it.
-So, [I found this][5], and tried out one of the [solutions for linux][6], and it worked out great.
+	My emacs was not starting up maximized, and I did not want to maximize it manually every time I started it.
+I found [this page][5] addressing this issue, and tried out one of the [solutions for linux][6], and it worked great.

 For now, it all looks good, and I can start using it with only this small configuration.